memflow/memflow-kvm/README.md

 KERNEL=="memflow" SUBSYSTEM=="misc" GROUP="memflow" MODE="0660"
 ```

 ## Manual installation

 #### Connector

-Install the connector using `memflowup build --name memflow-kvm`.
-This will compile the connector in release mode and place it under `~/.local/lib/memflow/` directory, which can then be accessed by memflow clients.
-Do copy out the underlying shared library to `/usr/local/lib/memflow/` if you want to use it across all users.
+Install the connector using `cargo build --release --all-features`.
+This will compile the connector in release mode and place it under `target/release/` directory.
+Do copy out the underlying shared library to `~/.local/lib/memflow/` if you want to use it across other memflow tools.

 #### Kernel module